-Scotland accommodation offers a good choice of hotels and cottages, and some holiday rentals and hostels can be found in quiet rural areas or city centre locations.
+Scotland accommodation offers a good choice of hotels and cottages, holiday rentals, castle hotels and hostels, in either quiet rural areas or busy city centre locations.

-Your ideal accommodation will depend very much on the reason for your visit, but you are guaranteed to find great accommodation for fair prices to suit your taste.
+Your choice of accommodation will depend on the reason for your visit, but you are guaranteed to find great accommodation for fair prices to suit your budget and taste.

-Hotels are an ideal choice for either towns or cities.
-The same goes for holiday rentals.
+Hotels would be your ideal choice if you intend visiting either towns or cities.
+The same would apply to many of our holiday rentals.
 These would be the perfect choice if you’re looking for more space as well as a little more freedom and privacy, and of course, all your home comforts.

 Our holiday cottages and castles are usually found in quieter settings, making them great venues for exploring the countryside, and also as an ideal base for outdoor activities.
 You can also get some great budget accommodation with Scottish hostels.

 Scotland Holiday Cottages

 A nice little holiday cottage would be your choice if you’re looking for some relaxation or a romantic getaway.
 Our holiday cottages and homes can range from isolated farmhouses to luxurious countryside cottages that are situated relatively close to towns and villages.

 Scottish Castle Hotels

-A stay in one of our Scottish Castle Hotels is the ultimate when it comes to treating yourself to something a little bit special.
-Not only can you can explore Scotland in the most beautiful surroundings with a nice relaxed atmosphere, you can also follow in the steps of Royalty.
+A stay in one of our Scottish Castle Hotels is as you would expect, the ultimate when it comes to treating yourself to something a little bit special.
+Not only can you can explore Scotland in the most beautiful surroundings with a nice relaxed atmosphere, you can also follow in the footsteps of Royalty.

 Scotland Holiday Rentals

 How does a home away from home sound?
-That’s what you get when you book one of these fabulous holiday rentals, situated in locations that offer something for everyone, whatever your interests are.
-Go on, spoil yourself with a little luxury.
+That’s what you will get when you book one of our fabulous holiday rentals, situated in ideal locations that offer something for everyone, whatever your interests are.
+So, go on, why not spoil yourself with a little luxury.